languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -Auto-reload rules if file timestamp has changed?
  -enable style registers and/or rule classes
- -clean up rule descriptions so that they coherently contain the error or the rule (e.g. "did + baseform" vs. "did + non-baseform") -add more rules, especially agreement stuff
+ -clean up rule descriptions so that they coherently contain the error or the rule (e.g., "did + baseform" vs. "did + non-baseform") -add more rules, especially agreement stuff
- -add simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -use regular expressions and POS tags to create complex suggestions (for example, suggesting another grammatical case or a word without an apostrophe) -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used
+ -add a simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -use regular expressions and POS tags to create complex suggestions (for example, suggesting another grammatical case or a word without an apostrophe) -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used